PatSunter/credo/doc/index.rst

 with the Python programming and scripting language, you might like to check out the :ref:`credo-pythonlinks` section.

+CREDO is currently being used as the Testing and workflow support tool of the `Underworld <http://www.underworldproject.org>`_ Geodynamics modelling project:- the manual of which is `available online <http://www.underworldproject.org/documentation.html>`_.

 **For developers of CREDO:**, you'll likely want to jump straight to the :ref:`credo-apidocs`, informed by the overall description in :ref:`credo-architecture`.